Singular value transformation for unknown quantum channels

 Here, $U$ is the (approximate) unitary block-encoding of $M \simeq f(H)$ obtained via QSVT, where $H$ is the (normalized) Hermitized Liouville representation.
 Repeating this circuit produces an estimate for $\frac{1}{d^2}\Tr[\mathcal{E}_A^\dagger \mathcal{E}_A \langle 1|M|1\rangle]$.
 The overall query complexity for estimating $S_q$ to additive precision $\epsilon$ with probability larger than $1-\delta$ is

 where $\widetilde{O}$ ignores logarithmic factors in $d,\epsilon$ (see Appendix~\ref{app::detailedproof} for details).
-This shows exponential advantage compared to performing \texttt{SWAP} circuits or classical shadow tomography on Choi states~\cite{PhysRevLett.101.190503, PhysRevLett.129.260501} in the large $d$ limit (see Appendix~\ref{app:SWAP}).
+This shows an exponential advantage in the large $d$ limit for $q>2+\frac{2}{3}$, compared to existing methods such as \texttt{SWAP} circuits or classical shadow tomography~\cite{PhysRevLett.101.190503, PhysRevLett.129.260501} that can be performed on Choi states (see Appendix~\ref{app:SWAP}).
 Notice how our black-box channel access model allows us to utilize the time degree of freedom in the above circuit, which was absent in states.

 To directly estimate $S_1$, we can also approximate the DQC1 circuit~\cite{PhysRevLett.81.5672} (see Appendix~\ref{app::algorithmtools}) performed on the unitary $U_{\mathcal{E}_A}(t)$, leveraging Thm.~\ref{thm1}.
 Combined with sampling methods based on the Fourier-cosine expansion of the absolute function~\cite{Wei:2024znk} (see Appendix~\ref{ap:1stmoment}), we can obtain an $\epsilon$-close estimate for the quantity $\lVert \mathcal{R}(\mathcal{E}_B) \rVert_1$ with probability over $P^{\mathrm{suc.}} \geq 1-\delta$ using